patrickkempff/react-workshop/README.md

 MIT

-Many thanks to Matt Zabriskie
+_Many thanks to Matt Zabriskie for his excellent work_